New York Federal Criminal Defense Attorney

 Facing federal charges is probably one of the most nerve-racking experiences in life, even with one of the best federal criminal defense attorneys at your side.

 In many cases, by the time the accused learns that he or she is the target of federal criminal investigation, the government has already built a strong case.

 What Type Of Federal Criminal Cases Do We Handle?

-Our NYC based federal criminal attorneys handle a wide variety of federal criminal cases with the special emphasis on white collar matters, including:
+Our NYC based federal criminal attorneys handle a wide variety of federal criminal cases with special emphasis on white collar matters, including:

 - Accounting Fraud